-People are now pursuing their careers all over the world and thus the ability to communicate in a foreign language and to appreciate varying cultures is very important.
+People are now pursuing their careers all over the world and thus the ability to communicate in a foreign language and to appreciate other cultures is very important.

 At Reigate Grammar School A Level French is studied by students of every discipline.

-We give our Sixth Form students opportunities to enthuse younger pupils about languages through volunteering and leading weekly clubs and activities at Reigate St Mary’s and at Reigate Grammar.
+We give our Sixth Form students opportunities to enthuse younger pupils about languages through volunteering and leading weekly clubs and activities at Reigate Grammar.

-Opportunities for university entrance are good and a number of students of French have been accepted at top university (including Cambridge) in recent years.
-In addition to dedicated language courses at university, there are many varied courses combining languages with other disciplines such as Law, Marketing, Management, Drama and Art.
+Opportunities for university entrance are good and a number of students of French have been accepted at top universities (including Oxbridge) in recent years.
+In addition to dedicated language courses at university, there are many joint courses which combine languages with other disciplines such as Law, Marketing, Management, Drama and Art.
 French at A Level is both challenging and rewarding, offering a wide range of experience and the invaluable development of social skills.